isa-ulisboa/greends-ipython/README.md

 </summary>

+### Modules
-1. (modules) You can store your own functions in modules (which are just python scripts) and `import` then into your main code.
+You can store your own functions in modules (which are just python scripts) and `import` then into your main code.
 Let's imagine you created a file named `mymodule.py` in a given folder.
 In your main script, you can import the file if the folder belongs to list of folders the Python interpreter will look for.
 You can check that by running the following lines of codes in the Python interpreter:
 ```
 >>>import sys
 >>>sys.path